wmdmark/web-design-1/README.md

-web-design-1
+Web Design I
 ============

-The core curriculum for WD1
+The core curriculum for WD1.